Lake Michigan Baptism | Sunday August 26

 In order to be baptized at The Moody Church, one must be a regular attendee (membership is not required) and be able to demonstrate both a relationship with Christ and an understanding of the purposes of the baptism ordinance.
-In order to ensure that this is the case, we offer a Baptism Preparation Class, which is required for all who wish to be baptized.
-There is no cost for the class, and no pre-registration is necessary.
+To ensure that this is the case, we require participation at the mandatory Baptism Preparation Class, and the completion of the Application for Baptism.

 It means “to plunge or to immerse.”
 At The Moody Church, we baptize by immersion; that is, the entire body is immersed in water.
 We realize that other groups baptize by “pouring” or “sprinkling,” but we do not.
 Every church—including those who baptize other ways—will recognize baptism by immersion.